j0code/threadlet/README.md

 ### Discord Application
 1. create a Discord Application through the [Developer Portal](https://discord.dev/)
-2. setup a cloudflare tunnel
+2. add a redirect URI (OAuth2 tab); https://localhost/ is fine.
-3. set the root mapping in Activites > URL Mappings to the Cloudflare tunnel url without the `https://`
+3. set the root mapping in Activites > URL Mappings to a development domain (without https://).
 4. enable Activities in Acitvities > Settings
 5. optionally invite others to test the app in App Testers
-> [!NOTE]
-> You have to repeat step 3 every time you create a fresh cloudflare tunnel.

 ### Server
 1. cd into the `server` directory